RayR124/Employee-Cataloger/README.md

 ## Installation

-This does not require installation, simply visit the URL (add url here) or visit my GitHub Repository at https://github.com/RayR124?tab=repositories.
+This does not require installation, simply visit the URL https://github.com/RayR124/Employee-Cataloger and clone my reposotory or visit my GitHub Repository at https://github.com/RayR124?tab=repositories to view my other projects.

 ## Usage

-Just be sure to have node on your system, clone the repo, open an integrated terminal in BASH, then run "node index.js" and follow the prompts on the screen!
+Just be sure to have node on your system, clone the repo, (be sure to change your user: and password: information in the connection.js file to match your mySQL login info) open an integrated terminal in BASH, then run "node index.js" and follow the prompts on the screen!

 ## License